Kundjanasith/YOLOv8_CDR/README.md

 2. Handling Multiple Detections

-&nbsp;&nbsp;&nbsp;&nbsp; Due to the parameter adjustments made in the previous step, it is possible to detect more than one cup and dis per image, which is unusual.
+&nbsp;&nbsp;&nbsp;&nbsp; Due to the parameter adjustments made in the previous step, it is possible to detect more than one cup and disc per image, which is unusual.

-This work implements a simple logic to identify the correct cup and disc: It first identifies the largest dis that contains a cup.
-Then, it finds the largest cup within that dis.
+This work implements a simple logic to identify the correct cup and disc: It first identifies the largest disc that contains a cup.
+Then, it finds the largest cup within that disc.
 ```
 code
 ```